theCocoonStudio/home/README.md

       renderPriority,
       // A float between 0.0 and 1.0 representing a target x-position within the horizontal bounds.
 A value of 0.0 sets the target x-position at the left bound, while 1.0 at the right. left = 0.5,
-      // A float between 0.0 and 1.0 representing a target y-position within the horizontal bounds.
+      // A float between 0.0 and 1.0 representing a target y-position within the vertical bounds.
 A value of 0.0 sets the target y-position at the top bound, while 1.0 at the bottom. top = 0.5,
       // If true, calculation stops.
 The calculation is always carried out at least once when the component mounts, even if pause is initially set to true. pause = false,